picklericks/hello-world/README.md

 #coin_flip("Heads, 10")

-#in this game you can guess Even, Odd or the exact number
+#in this game you can guess Even, Odd or the exact number for 35x your bet
 def roulette(guess, bet):
     if bet > money:
         print ("Sorry you can't do that")